Lead scoring is essential to a well-oiled marketing and sales machine.

 5. Redundant Fields Cause Inaccurate Scores

-Redundant and repeated fields can cause scoring errors or generally inaccurate lead scoring.
+Redundant and repeated fields can cause scoring errors or generally inaccurate lead scoring in HubSpot and other CRM systems.
+Ultimately, reduntant fields can create new inputs that muck up your HubSpot score.

 Often, when you import data to update existing contacts, you may accidentally import redundant information.
 Both fields might express the same thing, but use different names or formats for the data.